mquinodo/Opsin-Miner/README.md

 #### Optional argument
 Option  | Description
 --- | ---
---maleonly | To be added if only males are analyzed (to avoid failing of sex identification).
+--malesonly | To be added if only males are analyzed (to avoid failing of sex identification).

 ## Outputs
 The main output files which contain all required information are: